LashSesh/omega-protocol/README.md

 ## Overview

-OMEGA is a revolutionary network protocol that achieves perfect anonymity, adaptive intelligence, and cryptographic determinism through purely mathematical operator transformations.
+OMEGA is a network protocol that achieves perfect anonymity, adaptive intelligence, and cryptographic determinism through purely mathematical operator transformations.
 Unlike traditional protocols that rely on addresses, routes, or persistent identifiers, OMEGA employs a composition of six fundamental operators to create a self-organizing network fabric.

 ## Key Features